pu2clr/MCP23008/README.md

 ## Basic schematic

 The image below shows a basic MCP23008 application with LED.
 You can control up to 8 LEDs.
 The I2C bus address is set to 0x20.
 You can select another I2C address by dealing with the A0,A1 and A2 pins (from 0x20 to 0x27).
+This circuit uses the MCP23008 GPIO PINs as output.

 ![Basic Schematic with LEDs](https://github.com/pu2clr/MCP23008/blob/main/extras/images/basic_schematic.png)